 The statute of limitations in most medical malpractice cases is two years from the date the malpractice was or reasonably should have been discovered.
 There are very few exceptions to this rule.

 Schedule a Free Consultation With Our Medical Malpractice Lawyers in Fort Lauderdale, FL

 Your time to file a medical malpractice claim is limited.
 Do not delay.
-Call our office today to request a free case review with our Fort Lauderdale delayed diagnosis lawyer.
+Call our office today to request a free case review with our personal injury law firm in Fort Lauderdale.